 AB 533 (Holden): Income taxes: exclusion: water conservation or efficiency programs.
-Provides an exclusion from gross income for any amount received as a rebate, voucher, or other financial incentive issued by a local water agency or supplier for any water conservation, water efficiency program, or water runoff management improvement program.
 The City supported an earlier version of the bill; view our letter of support for AB 533.

 SB 50 (Weiner): Planning and zoning: housing development: incentives.
-Requires upzoning in certain areas, including near mass transit.
-Overrides local decision-making, particularly related to parking, housing density, and height.
-The City opposes the bill unless amended, as more fully explained in our April letter noting our opposition and our recent affordable housing actions.
+The City opposed the latest 2019 version of the bill unless amended, as explained in our April letter noting our opposition and our recent affordable housing actions.